Making “wet gas” in early 20th century Oklahoma oilfields.

 Compared to the 86-octane gasoline distilled from petroleum by refineries, casinghead gas was more unstable, volatile, and dangerous to transport.
 The low-cost condensate gasoline still had commercial possibilities.

-Boom and Bust at Kiefer
+Glenn Pool Boom at Kiefer

 In 1909, Douglas Warner “D.W.”
 Franchot opened the first of many casinghead gasoline plants spawned by discovery of the Glenn Pool.
 A Yale graduate and Civil War veteran, he had been a successful Ohio oil producer.